 Brach’s gummy bears are made with real fruit juice concentrate, but unfortunately also contain gelatin, which means they’re not vegan.

 Most gummy bears that you’ll come across in a co-op or supermarket are not vegan, as they often contain ingredients like gelatin or beeswax.
-However, the good news is that even originally non-vegan brands are beginning to adopt new modus operandi and using vegan alternatives such as pectin.
+However, the good news is that even originally non-vegan brands are adopting new modus operandi and using vegan alternatives such as pectin.

-In this article, I’ve provided you with plain, sweet options so that you can fill in the gap left from not eating some of your all-time favorite candies (Haribos, anyone?), and I’ve also added in two options for those who love CBD gummies for all sorts of health benefits, notably fending off anxiety and depression.
+In this article, I’ve provided you with plain, sweet options so that you can fill in the gap left from not eating some of your all-time favorite candies (Haribos, anyone?), and I’ve also added in two options for those who love CBD gummies for many health benefits, notably fending off anxiety and depression.

 If you feel like this blog post was helpful, please share it with friends or family that may find it equally helpful, as that will certainly help elevate the vegan movement further.